-Question Question: Rationale 9 Number Reference Q10 Before attending your Our Future Health appointment, had Support analysis of blood you ever had your blood pressure measured? pressure readings Q11 Before attending your Our Future Health appointment, had Support analysis of blood you ever taken medication to help lower your blood pressure readings pressure?
-Q12 At the time of attending your Our Future Health Support analysis of blood appointment, were you taking medication to help lower pressure readings your blood pressure?
-Q13 Before attending your Our Future Health appointment, had Support analysis of blood you ever made any lifestyle changes with the intention of pressure readings lowering your blood pressure?
-Q14 Did you make these changes because they were - of blood pressure Q15 Do you have any family history of high blood pressure of blood (hypertension) or a related condition? pressure Ŭ Q16 What was your blood pressure during your Our Future - of blood Health appointment? pressure Q17 How many times did a staff member measure your blood - of blood pressure - Q18 Did you use any of the below services for advice following Support analysis of blood your Our Future Health blood pressure reading? pressure readings Q19 What was your heart rhythm during your Our Future Health Support analysis irr egular heartbeat Q20 Have you had your heart rhythm / heartbeat checked since Support analysis irr egular heartbeat t Q21 Did you have your blood pressure taken again at the Impact on pha rmacy pharmacy? services Q22 When your blood pressure was taken at the pharmacy, Impact on pha rmacy what was the reading? services Q23 Were you given an Ambulatory Blood Pressure Monitor to Impact on pha rmacy take away by the pharmacist? services Q24 Did the pharmacist advise any lifestyle changes to help you Impact on pha rmacy manage or lower your blood pressure? services Q25 Were you diagnosed with hypertension (high blood Impact on pha rmacy pressure) by a pharmacist? services
+- Question: Rationale Number Reference Q10 Before attending your Our Future Health appointment, had Support analysis of blood pressure readings Before attending your Our Future Health appointment, had you ever taken medication to help lower your blood pressure? - At the time of attending your Our Future Health appointment, were you taking medication to help lower your blood pressure? pressure readings Q13 Before attending your Our Future Health appointment, had you ever made any lifestyle changes with the intention of pressure readings lowering your blood pressure?
+Q14 Did you make these changes because they were Support analysis of blood recommended by a healthcare professional? pressure readings Q15 Do you have any family history of high blood pressure Support analysis of blood pressure readings What was your blood pressure during your Our Future Health appointment? pressure readings - How many times did a staff member measure your blood pressure during your Our Future Health appointment?
+Support analysis of blood pressure readings Q18 Did you use any of the below services for advice following Support analysis of blood your Our Future Health blood pressure reading? pressure readings Q19 What was your heart rhythm during your Our Future Health appointment?
+Support analysis irregular heartbeat Q20 Have you had your heart rhythm / heartbeat checked since Support analysis irregular your Our Future Health appointment? heartbeat Q21 Did you have your blood pressure taken again at the Impact on pharmacy pharmacy? services - When your blood pressure was taken at the pharmacy, 0 services Q23 Were you given an Ambulatory Blood Pressure Monitor to take away by the pharmacist? lmpact on pharmacy services Q24 Did the pharmacist advise any lifestyle changes to help you Impact on pharmacy services Q25 manage or lower your blood pressure?
+Were you diagnosed with hypertension (high blood - services